xpmatteo/auto-cca/README.md

 The Playout button pits the MCTS AI (bottom) against a greedy player (top).
 You can speed up or slow down the moves with the `delay` value in the textbox.

+# BUGS

+ - Automatic ordering no longer works
+ - Human player must move in a strict order?
+ - why now so slow?

 # AI TESTS